jackdewinter/pymarkdown/newdocs/src/plugins/rule_md022.md

 ### Differences From MarkdownLint Rule

-The differences between this rule and the inspiring rule are largely cosmetic.
+The differences between this rule and the original rule are largely cosmetic.
 In scenarios where the heading is part of a Block Quote or a List, the column number was changed to reflect the start of the heading element itself, not the start of the line.
 In addition, the original rule did not correctly assess a handful of boundary scenarios with Thematic Break elements and HTML Block elements before and after the heading elements.